Protohedgehog/open-research-glossary/glossary.md

 - ** Repeatability -** the similarity between results of a study or experiment and independent results obtained with the same methods and under identical conditions (i.e., pertains to methods and analysis).

+- ** Mandate -** an authority to carry out a policy.
+In this context, largely to conform to open access policies.